 Depending on business requirements, an inbound marketing consultant will recommend a specific blend of technologies.

 10. Develop a Plan For Measuring Progress and Success

-A combination of website analytics data, marketing automation system information and CRM data will indicate which efforts are working best.
+Combining website analytics data, marketing automation system information, and CRM data will indicate which efforts have worked best.

 Marketing revenue attribution can be tracked by creating technical connections along the Awareness to Order path.
 Proof of the value of marketing efforts can be reported to management.